pansila/Auto-Test-System/README.md

 ```

 An example to start with is wifi-basic-test.md in the wifi-basic-test folder.

+### How to modify router configurations
+We can use some crawler techniques here, that's why we installed [selenium](http://docs.seleniumhq.org/) in the setup step above.
+These router manipulation scripts are product dependent.
+At present, we only support a small portion of routers, but they can be easily extended to suit your case.
+Especially, we can use a firefox add-on, Katalon Recorder, which could record your operations on the web page and produce corresponding python code, we can in turn adapt the resultant code into our test scripts.

 ### Hacks to the robot
 1. robot will cache test libraries if they have been imported before, we disabled it in _import_library in venv/lib/site-packages/robot/running/importer.py to support reloading test libraries in order to get the latest test library downloaded by [test agent]()